Pruning find

 Fremantle

-I don't know why I always forget how to exclude things from find
+I don't know why I always forget how to exclude things from find results.

 This answer by Laurence Gonsalves on Stack Overflow